Coder-soft/NetRipper-web/readme.md

 A: 100% open-source code with weekly security audits.

 **Q: Cross-platform?**
-A: Works on Windows, macOS, and Linux (AppImage supported).
+A: Works on Windows, macOS, and Linux (through scripts).

 **Q: CLI support?**
 A: Yes!
 Full automation capabilities.